-Girls’ education one of the smartest post-Covid investments, says PM
+Girls' education one of the smartest post-Covid investments, says PMGirls' education one of the smartest post-Covid investments, says PM

 And he will take part in a video link-up with schoolchildren in Kenya to promote access to education for girls.

 This is a focus of the UK's presidency of the G7 group of leading economies.

 But aid agencies have warned of the negative impact of the UK's international aid cuts.

 The prime minister will announce an extra £55m for a global education project to share information on what works best in improving school systems, particularly in Kenya, Rwanda, Sierra Leone and Pakistan.